-COLUMBUS, Indiana (Jan.
+COLUMBUS, Ind.
+(Jan.
 15, 2017) – Toyota Racing Development driver Tanner Thorson raced his way into the 31st Annual Lucas Oil Chili Bowl Nationals from the C-Main event before finishing fourth in the main feature Saturday evening.

 “I’m happy I could give my team a decent finish.
 We had some bad luck Friday, so to make it up through the A-Main was pretty neat,” Thorson stated.